semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 @## Description

-**Bar chart** is a method to visualize distribution of values by category for value comparison.
+**Bar chart** visualizes distribution of values by category for value comparison.
 A bar chart can be [vertical](/data-display/bar-chart/) or horizontal.

 > 💡 **Difference from Histogram chart**
 >